• Hungarian Language

 Cons

-• Hypoallergenic: Cotonese dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Cotonese dogs don't do well with allergy sufferers by causing allergic reactions.

-• Grooming: Advanced: The Cotonese requires a lot of grooming.
+• Grooming Requirements: Advanced: The Cotonese requires a lot of grooming.

-• Tolerates Being Left Alone: Cotonese dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Cotonese dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Office Friendly: Cotonese is not the best dog breed for office environment.